2629 words

 Options compared#

-The trade-off space for a solo maintainer is narrower than for a funded team.
+For a solo maintainer the trade-off space is narrower than it is for a funded team.
 The table below is the honest comparison for public utility images under 1 GB.

 ApproachSetup costOngoing costScorecard ceilingFit